-have the freedom to address the larger community with regard to any matter of social, political, economic, or other interest, without institutional discipline or restraint, save in response to fundamental violations of professional ethics or statements that suggest disciplinary incompetence."31 Obviously, the literal distinction between "extramural" and "intramural" speech-speech outside or inside the university's walls-has little meaning in the world of cyberspace.
+As Committee A previously noted regarding extramural utterances, "Professors should also have the freedom to address the larger community with regard to any matter of social, political, economic, or other interest, without institutional discipline or restraint, save in response to fundamental violations of professional ethics or statements that suggest disciplinary incompetence."
+36

+Obviously, the literal distinction between "extramural" and "intramural" speech-speech outside or inside the university's walls-has little meaning in the world of cyberspace.
 But the fundamental meaning of extramural speech, as a shorthand for speech in the public sphere and not in one's area of academic expertise, fully applies in the realm of electronic communications, including social media.

-7. FOIA and Electronic Communications
+VII.
+FOIA and Electronic Communications

 In several recent instances, outside groups or governmental agencies have sought to obtain records of faculty members' electronic communications.
 In 2011, Virginia's attorney general Ken Cuccinelli demanded that the University of Virginia turn over all e-mail messages and other communications related to and produced by former professor Michael Mann, a prominent scientist of climate change, on the grounds that these were public records.
-The university successfully resisted the request, characterizing the investigation as "an unprecedented and improper governmental intrusion into ongoing scientific research," and charged Cuccinelli with targeting Mann because the attorney general "disagrees with his academic research regarding climate change."
-But no sooner had this effort been thwarted than a private group, the American Tradition Institute (ATI), filed a FOIA request that mirrored the attorney general's subpoena.
+The university successfully resisted the request, characterizing the investigation as "an unprecedented and improper governmental intrusion into ongoing scientific research," and charged Cuccinelli with targeting Mann because the attorney general "disagrees with his academic research regarding climate change."37 But no sooner had this effort been thwarted, than a private group, the American Tradition Institute (ATI), filed a FOIA request that mirrored the attorney general's subpoena.

 The AAUP and the Union of Concerned Scientists (UCS) filed a joint amicus brief in support of UVA and Professor Mann, urging that "in evaluating disclosure under FOIA, the public's right to know must be balanced against the significant risk of chilling academic freedom that FOIA requests may pose."
-The ATI's request, the brief stated, "strikes at the heart of academic freedom and debate."
-The organization justified its intervention by claiming that its purpose in seeking the records was to "open to public inspection the workings of a government employee, including the methods and means used to prepare scientific papers and reports that have been strongly criticized for technical errors."
-The AAUP-UCS brief argued, however, that "in the FOIA context, the public's right to information is not absolute and courts can and do employ a balancing test to weigh the interest of the public's right to know against the equally important interests of academic freedom."
+ATI's request, the brief stated, "strikes at the heart of academic freedom and debate."
+ATI justified its broad intrusion by claiming that its purpose in seeking the records was to "open to public inspection the workings of a government employee, including the methods and means used to prepare scientific papers and reports that have been strongly criticized for technical errors."
+The AAUP-UCS brief argued, however, that "in the FOIA context, the public's right to information is not absolute and courts can and do employ a balancing test to weigh the interest of the public's right to know against the equally important interests of academic freedom."38

-Freedom-of-information laws are generally beneficial: they enhance public knowledge and debate on the workings of government agencies, including public universities.
+Freedom of information laws are generally beneficial: they enhance public knowledge and debate on the workings of government agencies, including public universities.
 But as the AAUP-UCS amicus brief pointed out, in some situations a balance must be struck between competing interests.
-Likewise, the Supreme Court recognized as long ago as 1957 that politically motivated investigations of universities and scholars can have a chilling effect on academic freedom.34 Allowing fleeting, often casual e-mail exchanges among scholars to be subject to inspection by groups bent on political attack raises both privacy and academic freedom concerns.
-As Committee A previously noted, "The presumption of confidentiality is strongest with respect to individual privacy rights; the personal notes and files of teachers and scholars; and proposed and ongoing research, where the dangers of external pressures and publicity can be fatal to the necessary climate of academic freedom."35
+Likewise, the Supreme Court recognized as early as 1957 that politically motivated investigations of universities and scholars can have a chilling effect on academic freedom.39 Allowing fleeting, often casual e-mail exchanges among scholars to be opened to inspection by groups bent on political attack implicates both privacy and academic freedom concerns.
+As Committee A previously noted in its report Access to University Records, "The presumption of confidentiality is strongest with respect to individual privacy rights; the personal notes and files of teachers and scholars; and proposed and ongoing research, where the dangers of external pressures and publicity can be fatal to the necessary climate of academic freedom."40